TeoMendoza/TerminalFighter/README.md

 ## Overview

-Terminal Fighter is a 2D Fighting Game built as a lightweight way to explore online multiplayer systems in Godot.
+Terminal Fighter is a 2D fighting game built as a lightweight way to explore online multiplayer systems in Godot.
 Choose your fighter, match with a friend over LAN, and battle it out using distinct abilities.
 The game features two unique characters, responsive controls, and an in-house matchmaking system for playing.

 ## Getting Started